ESchoolView

-eSchoolView is a content management system and website developer based in Columbus, Ohio.
-The company’s clients include public, private, and charter school institutions.
+eSchoolView was a content management system and website developer based in Columbus, Ohio.
+The company's clients include public, private, and charter school institutions.
 Rob O’Leary and Grant Wright founded eSchoolView in 2008.

 History

 In 2008, Rob O’Leary and Grant Wright founded eSchoolView. eSchoolView held its “Investing in Our Future,” a scholarship for high school seniors, competition in December 2013.
 That month, the company pledged $35,000 towards student scholarships.

 During the 2013-2014 school year, eSchoolView partnered with Hannah Ashton Middle School in Reynoldsburg, Ohio to create a coding class for eighth grade students.
 In April 2014, eSchoolView launched its first “tailor-made” website in Iowa.
 Later that year, eSchoolView was listed on District Administration’s “Readers' Choice Top 100 Products.”